chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 The types `Maybe<T>`, `Outcome<T>`, `Fallible<T>`, `Result<T, TError>` and
 `Either<T1, T2>` are examples of **monads**, a concept popularized by the [Haskell](https://www.haskell.org/) language.
-If you know nothing about monads or Haskell, don't worry, no previous knowledge is required - in fact, we won't explain the term monad until the [end](#typologia) of this document.
+If you know nothing about monads or Haskell, don't worry, no previous knowledge is required.
+In fact, we won't explain the term monad until the [end](#typologia) of this document and, if you don't care, just ignore the whole monad stuff which is just an implementation detail.

 We will often say that something is _monadic_, which will simply mean that it is applicable/available to any of the aforementioned monads.
 For instance, "it is